 Credit: Rogers

 Rogers doesn't offer quite as much coverage or speed as Telus and Bell do, but the carrier partners with other carriers to provide extended coverage to its customers.
-Like Bell and Telus, Rogers offers 5G and 4G LTE connectivity to its customers.
-In fact, Rogers was the first Canadian carrier to launch 5G service.
+Like Bell and Telus, Rogers offers 5G and 4G LTE connectivity to subscribers.
+In fact, Rogers was the first Canadian carrier to launch

-Want to see if Rogers is the best bet for your neighborhood?
+Want to see if Rogers is the best bet for your neighbourhood?
 See how it stacks up against the competition with our Rogers coverage guide.

 Freedom Mobile coverage map